Charles Augustus Henry Lutyens: Military

-Following the family tradition, Lutyens entered military service, and rose to the rank of captain in the 20th Regiment (afterwards the Lancashire Fusiliers).
-At the age of thirty, he forsook the Army for the world of art, in order to indulge his great love and acknowledged gift for painting.
-Before that, however, he had distinguished himself in the Army.
+Following the family tradition, Lutyens entered military service, distinguishing himself in the British Army and rising to the rank of captain in the 20th Regiment (afterwards the Lancashire Fusiliers).
 He was, apparently, the first man to organise musketry in the British Army, and was the first instructor of musketry at Hythe.
-At that time he was exceedingly keen on taking part in the Crimean War, but the authorities at first refused to allow him to go.
+At that time he was exceedingly keen on taking part in the Crimean War (1853-1856), but the authorities at first refused to allow him to go.
 Notwithstanding this, he persisted in his desire, and at last left for Scutari, but he was held up at Malta.
-Whilst on that island he invented the stadiometer, which was the first range-finder used in the British Army, and which was only superseded shortly before his death.
+Whilst on that island he invented the stadiometer, which was the first range-finder used in the Army, and which was only superseded shortly before his death.
 He arrived at Scutari just as the Crimean campaign ended.